h0ryz0n/chuwi/README.md

-## Chuwi
+## Chuwi tablet with modern Linux

-Chuwi tablet hacks for modern distros, working on my old Vi10 attached all sources
+Chuwi tablet hacks for modern distros, working on my old Vi10
+attached all sources
 thanks for all original authors/posters and their work